Home Blog TX General Knowledge

 Perception + Reaction + Braking

-Exam Tip: If a question on the Texas General Knowledge CDL test asks about stopping distance on wet roads, the rule is to double it.
-On packed snow, multiply by 4?
-No, reduce speed by half.
-On ice, reduce to a crawl.
+Exam Tip: If a question on the Texas General Knowledge CDL test asks about stopping distance on wet roads, the rule is to double the braking distance.
+On packed snow, reduce your speed by at least half.
+On ice, reduce to a crawl and consider pulling over.

 4. Cargo Securement Rules